tmobile/magentaA11y/_checklist-web/hint-help-error.md

 ### Browser + screenreader quirks

+- Screenreaders do not implement alerts uniformly and must be tested
+  - Just because an alert pattern works in one screenreader doesn't mean it will work in all three
 - The element referenced by the `aria-describedby` attribute cannot use the `role="alert"` attribute (see example above for workaround).
   - [VoiceOver fails to read a referenced `role="alert"` element when the input is in focus](https://a11ysupport.io/tests/tech__aria__aria-describedby-with-role-alert).
 - NVDA will read the alert twice if it appears while the input is in focus: once from the `role="alert"` being injected and from the `aria-describedby` association.